-To be frank, there’s no bad time to visit this diverse country because it offers something or other to all travelers.
+Since this diverse country offers something to all travelers, there’s no bad time to visit.
 However, most travelers prefer autumn (September to November) and spring (March to May) to travel across the length and breadth of this country.
 Even though international tourists prefer these two seasons, Moroccans and other African nationals prefer the summer and winter.

 Summer is really hot, and the further you travel to the south, the hotter it gets owing to the presence of the Sahara desert.
 Some of the popular tourist destinations, like Fez, Marrakesh, and southwest Morocco, experience extreme heat during the summer.
 Thus, if you’re traveling to Morocco during the summer, opt for cooler coastal destinations like Tangier, Essaouira, and Rabat, where the cool ocean breeze is a huge relief.
 Summer is a preferred time for European tourists since they want to make the most of their summer vacation.